See More About: , , , ,

 3. Click on Properties from the menu.

-prevent automatic reboot in windows 7 a How to Prevent Windows 7 from Restarting After a System Failure
+Prevent Windows 7 from Rebooting After System Failure

 4. When the System window opens, click on the Advanced system settings link on the left pane.

-prevent automatic reboot in windows 7 b How to Prevent Windows 7 from Restarting After a System Failure
+Prevent Windows 7 from Rebooting After System Failure

 5. The System Properties window will open.
 Make sure that the Advanced tab is active.